In your efforts to optimize your website for search engines, you may have come across the concept of SEO stop words.

 Of course, as search engines continue to evolve, they likely will use some stop words to better understand the intention of searches.
 However, Google has not officially confirmed either way their stance on stop words.

 Where to use (or not use) stop words

 As far as your page URLs, a simple structure is best.
 Often, your CMS or webmaster will automatically pull your page title into your page URL.
-This can make can make your URL rather long.
+This can make your URL rather long.

 Avoid using stop words in your page titles

 Ideally, in this case, it’s a best practice to remove stop words from your page URL to shorten and simplify.
 Just make sure that what you’re removing doesn’t change the context of the keywords left behind.
 And Google favors simple and short URL structures.